 Traditionally, some designers and developers will argue as to what really qualifies as a CMS and what doesn’t.
 Some people would consider WordPress a CMS system, while others still hold it to being a blog system.
 Most ecommerce websites would be considered CMS systems, since there is some sort of backend interface that users can login to and make changes.

 The short answer, in my opinion, is that any admin interface that is used to change, update, add, remove, or edit content and/or images would be considered a CMS.
 Usually there are no more than a handful of people with access to the admin area (usually found by going to www.something.com/admin) who can make edits.

 So what does a CMS really do?

-A CMS can do many different things.
-It usually depends on who built the system and what you and your developer have laid out.
-For this website, WebInke Design, I use a CMS that's integrated into my design that lets me create gallery pages on the fly, add images, delete images, add text areas to pages, edit the navigation, and I use it to create blog articles, just like this one.
+The system is built into my design and that lets me create gallery pages on the fly, add images, delete images, add text areas to pages, edit the navigation, and I use it to create blog articles, just like this one.

 Ok, but why wouldn’t I want it?

-In truth, a CMS solution isn't the answer for everyone.
-Of course, there are some websites that require such a thing (ecommerce, estores, etc), but for the most part, it's up to you and how much maintenance on content you'd like to do yourself (or have your team do).
-Some CMS packages let you change your whole website with new templates (like Wordpress), and some allow you to only edit the images and content.
-If you have a small site, around 5 pages or so, then you probably don't need one.
-The cost of creating a CMS admin side doesn't change too much, since it's the initial setup that takes time.
+It’s hard to imagine, but a CMS solution isn’t the answer for everyone.
+Of course, there are some websites that require such a thing (ecommerce, estores, etc), but for the most part, it’s up to you and how much maintenance on content you’d like to do yourself (or have your team do).